kamoshi/hauchiwa/README.md

 Incredibly flexible static site generator library with incremental rebuilds and cached image optimization.
-This library can be used as the backbone of your own static site generator, it can handle all the mundane work:
+This library can be used as the backbone of your own static site generator, it can handle all the mundane work for you:

 - gathering content files from the file system
 - optimizing images and caching the work